matthw/ctf/flare-on_10/ch10/README.md

 ## 2. ADB (aka Ancient DeBugger)

 I did everying using `adb`, not the android debugger, but some gdb ancestor.

-Every 5 minutes spent in there make you do a 1 minute of silence out of respect for the people who actually had to work with that.
+Every 5 minutes spent in there make you spend 1 minute of silence out of respect for the people who actually had to work with that.

-The source code lies somewhere on github (and is a [piece of art](https://github.com/RetroBSD/2.11BSD/blob/master/usr/bin/adb/command.c))
+The source code lies somewhere on github and is a [piece of art](https://github.com/RetroBSD/2.11BSD/blob/master/usr/bin/adb/command.c)

 Anyway, it has everything you could hope for: